sayarkarmakar/sayarkarmakar.github.io/index.md

 Some of my recent and upcoming invited talks are [here](https://sayarkarmakar.github.io/pages/talks.html)

 <h2> Recent Updates</h2>
+December 2025: Our [Paper](https://arxiv.org/abs/2405.12199) was accepted at Advances in Applied Probability.

 December 2025: We submitted a [Paper](https://sayarkarmakar.github.io/publications/wm.pdf) on detecting watermarked region in text data proliferated with the help of LLM.

 November 2025: Our [Paper](https://www.up.ac.za/media/shared/61/WP/wp_2025_21.zp267546.pdf) was accepted at Finance Research Letters.